iree-org/iree/mkdocs/docs/frontends/tensorflow.md

 ### Missing serving signature in SavedModel

-Sometimes SavedModel are exported without explicit [serving signature](https://www.tensorflow.org/guide/saved_model#specifying_signatures_during_export).
+Sometimes SavedModel are exported without explicit [serving signatures](https://www.tensorflow.org/guide/saved_model#specifying_signatures_during_export).
 This happens by default for TensorFlow Hub SavedModels.
 However, serving signatures are required as entry points for IREE compilation flow.
-You can use the following Python snippet to load and re-export the SavedModel to give it serving signatures:
+You can use Python to load and re-export the SavedModel to give it serving signatures.
+For example, for [MobileNet v2](https://tfhub.dev/google/tf2-preview/mobilenet_v2/classification), assuming we want the serving signature to be `predict` and operating on a 224x224 RGB image:

 ``` python
 import tensorflow.compat.v2 as tf